wp-plugins/post-pay-counter/readme.txt

 Only the first 250 are shown in the list to prevent the plugin from hanging or slowing the whole page because of that part.
 To personalize settings for a username that is not in the list, click first on any other username of the list.
 Then, look at the URL in your browser and, at the end of it, put the ID of the user you would like to personalize settings for as value of the paramater *userid*.

 = I am encountering a problem not listed here =
 Well, the obvious answer is [Contact me](http://www.thecrowned.org/contact-me "Contact me")!
 But apart from detailing the problem you are experiencing, I also need some debug data to troubleshoot the problem and solve it quickly.
 To do so, you should open your *post-pay-counter-functions.php* file, either by FTP or by the Wordpress plugin editor, and change line 17 *const POST_PAY_COUNTER_DEBUG = FALSE;* and change it to *const POST_PAY_COUNTER_DEBUG = TRUE;* (note the semicolon is still there).
 Reload the page, and you will get a lot of debugging stuff: it does not contain any sensitive information, it just contains the plugin general settings and other similar things.
 If you feel like censoring something, you are free to do it, but please, do not delete the whole row, only replace the sensitive data with *xxxxxx* or similar.
 Send me the screenshot of the data, or copy it in a document, and let's see what we can do!
+Just keep in mind that sometimes just saving your options again may solve the problem.

 == Changelog ==
+= 1.3.4.1 =
+* Solved more multisite-related problems that excluded some users from countings.
+* Fixed an issue that set to zero the counted words when a post page was viewed and the counting type visits was not enabled.

 = 1.3.4 =
 * If plugin table or its default settings are missing, they are automatically added when either the options page or the stats page are loaded.
 * Update procedure now works with multisite - can not believe this was not introduced when the multisite capability was introduced!